sbischoff-ai/pygase/README.md

 in which players can move around, while one of them is the chaser who has to catch another player.
 A player who has been catched becomes the next chaser and can catch other players after a 5s protection countdown.

+Run `server.py` first, then run `client.py` in additional terminal sessions to add players.
+Only use the same player name once.

 ### API Reference

-For a complete API documentation look in [here](https://sbischoff-ai.github.io/pygase/).
+For API documentation and tutorials go [here](https://sbischoff-ai.github.io/pygase/).

 ---

-**TODOS:**
- - proper exception handling
+## Changes

+### 0.2.1
+- `Backend` class added
- - logging
+- various minor bugfixes

- - debugging and monitoring tools
- - 95% test coverage
- - tutorials, how-tos and documentation website
+### 0.2.0
+- complete overhaul of pygase 0.1.x with breaking API changes